Interacting SPT phases are not Morita invariant: Fermionic Symmetries and Symmetry Classes

 The two internal symmetry groups $\Z_2^F$ and $U(1)_Q \rtimes \Z_2^C$ of class D that have been proposed in the last section are different, but they are similar in the sense that they have equivalent representation theory in a suitable sense.
 Mathematicians call this Morita equivalence and this turns out to be good enough to have the same classification of SPT-phases in the weakly interacting limit.
 This is because $K$-theory is Morita-invariant.

-More precisely, let us focus on the real representation theory of these internal symmetry groups needed to describe individual Majorana fermions with this symmetry\footnote{note that we need Majoranas because we do not assume charge conservation.} living in some real Hilbert space $\mathcal{M}$.
+More precisely, let us focus on the real representation theory of these internal symmetry groups needed to describe individual Majorana fermions with this symmetry living in some real Hilbert space $\mathcal{M}$.
 Since this space describes single fermions, $(-1)^F$ acts as $-1$.
 So the symmetry algebra

 is trivial and being a representation of $\R$ requires no extra data on $\mathcal{M}$.

 Now assume the Majorana additionally furnishes a representation of $U(1)_Q \rtimes \Z_2^C$ and has charge $\pm 1$ under $Q$.
 Then the symmetry algebra is instead a $2\times 2$-matrix algebra